AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 +++**Maintenance Update on June 17, 2021**

-**[!UICONTROL Gantt] Chart view is not available for Task report**
+**[!UICONTROL Gantt Chart] view is not available for Task report**

 _Reports_

-When a user in the new [!DNL Adobe Workfront] experience opens a Task report, the option to select a [!UICONTROL Gantt] Chart view is missing from the report toolbar.
-If the [!UICONTROL Gantt] Chart view is selected to display by default in the report, a list format displays instead.
+When a user in the new [!DNL Adobe Workfront] experience opens a Task report, the option to select a [!UICONTROL Gantt Chart] view is missing from the report toolbar.
+If the [!UICONTROL Gantt Chart] view is selected to display by default in the report, a list format displays instead.

 **Character limit error not occurring on request submissions**

 _Requests_

 When a user in the new [!DNL Adobe Workfront] experience attempts to submit a request and they exceed the character limit for a field, they are unable to submit the request and no error message displays.
-In [!DNL Adobe Workfront Classic], the user sees the warning "[number] characters over" and when they attempt to submit the request, they see the error message "Please check the following: Please enter no more than 2000 characters (you entered [number] characters)."
+In [!DNL Adobe Workfront Classic], the user sees the warning "[!UICONTROL [number] characters over" and when they attempt to submit the request, they see the error message "Please check the following: Please enter no more than 2000 characters (you entered [number] characters).]"

 +++